Cargo.toml file for a top-level binary crate.

 An eagle-eyed reader might notice a difference between the two code examples:

-This is a non-back-compatible change and so rand has increased its leftmost version component accordingly, as required by semantic versioning (Item 21).
-Nevertheless, the binary that combines the two incompatible versions works just fine; cargo sorts everything out2.
+This is not a back-compatible change, and so rand has increased its leftmost version component accordingly, as required by semantic versioning (Item 21).
+Nevertheless, the binary that combines the two incompatible versions works just fine—cargo sorts everything out.

 pub fn pick_number_with<R: Rng>(rng: &mut R, n: usize) -> usize {